EMSA – European Medical Students' Association

 Who we are

-Did you know that from the moment you become a student of Rīga Stradiņš University, you automatically become a member of the European Medical Students’ Association?
+Did you know that from the moment you become a student of Rīga Stradiņš University (RSU), you automatically become a member of the European Medical Students' Association (EMSA)?
 But how many of us really know what this organisation is and how it can benefit us as students?

-The European Medical Students’ Association, or EMSA, was first thought of and established in the year 1990 in Leuven, Belgium.
-The idea behind the association was to create a bond between medical universities and their students throughout Europe, and to create a European medical student family.
-It is now 27 years since that first moment and EMSA is a thriving student organisation with over 100 faculty member organisations.
+EMSA was first thought of and established in 1990 in Leuven, Belgium.
+The idea behind the association was to create a bond between medical universities and their students throughout Europe, and to create a family of European medical students.
+3 decades have now passed and EMSA is a thriving student organisation with over 100 member organisations.

 Our primary aims